Orthopedic deformities in developing countries

 A congenital deformity, a minor accident or an inadequate diet can cause a curvature of the legs of a child.
 Untreated, the genu valgum (knees in X position) and the genu varum (knees in O position) prevent a child from walking correctly.

 War injuries, gunshot and machete wounds, automobile and motorcycle accidents, falls from trees and other injuries comprise a never-ending stream of patients.
-Orthopaedic surgeons perform a wide range of operations to generate mobility for these people who were injured sometimes years ago.
+Orthopedic surgeons perform a wide range of operations to generate mobility for these people who were injured sometimes years ago.

 - Every year, around 100,000 babies worldwide are born with a Club foot.